tomcritchlow/tomcritchlow.github.io/_posts/2019-06-19-screenotate-wiki.md

 To extend the wiki-as-garden metaphor I feel like I've begun planting a new kind of varietal (page) into my garden (wiki).
 Thanks Omar!

 *Note: I'm embedding the Screenotate files as iframes at the moment which... is probably not the best idea.
 Large images also don't work very well in a small iframe window.
 I tried using the CSS scale property to show a thumbnail property but run into the limits of my CSS skills.
 Anyway - what I'm saying is it's a work in progress and likely not perfectly coded...*

+*Update #1 Oct 2019 - if you like this post check out [this post](https://spaceandtim.es/etc/research_tools/) on building custom research and clipping tools.
+V cool*